rs-costa/rs-costa.github.io/index.md

 ### Software & Tools

-- KiMoSys database.
+- *KiMoSys* database.
 An experimental data repository for Kinetic Models of biological SYStems.
 Available at [kimosys.org](http://www.kimosys.org)

-- ObjComparison.
+- *ObjComparison*.
 Matlab implementation for investigation the effect of cellular objective function and constraints in flux balance constraint-based models.
 Implementation of all objective functions and constraints can be adapted to test different metabolic systems.
 Available at [http://bit.ly/17QACEW](http://bit.ly/17QACEW)

-- SON-EM.
+- *SON-EM*.
 An algorithm for hybrid system identification of Switched affine AutoRegressive model with eXogenous inputs (SARX) models using Sum of Norms regularization and Expectation Maximization.
 Available at [http://bit.ly/1DaGaVS](http://bit.ly/1DaGaVS)

 ### Teaching Activities